 TPX-0046 is a multi-targeted orally bioavailable TKI with a novel three dimensional macrocyclic structure that is being developed as a RET and SRC kinase inhibitor.
 TPX-0046 has the ability to demonstrate clinical activity in both treatment-naïve patients and in patients that develop solvent-front mutations.

-TPX-0046 is currently in IND-enabling studies.
-We plan to submit an IND and initiate a Phase 1 clinical trial of TPX-0046 for the treatment of advanced solid tumors with abnormal RET genes in the second half of 2019.
+TPX-0046 has completed IND-enabling studies and cleared its IND.
+During the 2H of 2019, we initiated a Phase 1/2 clinical trial of TPX-0046 for the treatment of advanced solid tumors with abnormal RET genes.

 A Novel Approach to Target RET Signaling